 To learn more about our large group discounts and how to reserve the entire rink, please visit RENT THE RINK.

 The ticket price is $10 for adults, $8 for kids ages 3-12 and free for kids under 2.
 This includes skate rental.

 Each ticket is good for a 1-hours session of skating.

-In order to abide by current COVID safety regulations, ice rink capacity will be limited to 60 skaters per session.
+Ice rink capacity will be limited to 60 skaters per session.